Refractive COLMAP: Refractive Structure-from-Motion Revisited: Evaluations

-We compare our system against the commonly applied practice UWPinhole.
-Meanwhile, we conduct evaluations on each dataset twice: once using ground truth calibration parameters, and once using incorrect refractive parameters as initial values and enabling refinement on the refractive parameters during bundle adjustment.
-Note that the intrinsic parameters of the cameras in both runs are always set to ground truth values, assuming we have a well pre-calibrated camera.
-For the AUV scene, we additionally incorporate the originally noisy real-world navigation data collected by the actual AUV into the RSfM process to constrain the true scene scale.
-The results are presented in Tab. \ref{tab:eval_render}, where RE stands for the reprojection error in pixels. $\Delta \mq R$, $\Delta \mq t$ and $\Delta d$ represent the rotation error in degrees, position errors in $mm$ and 3D model error in $mm$ respectively.
-The 3D model error is measured as the average closest distance of the reconstructed sparse point cloud to the 3D mesh from which images are rendered.
+We evaluate our system in three runs, always initializing the intrinsics with the ground truth in-air calibration.
+Specifically, we compare 1) UWPinhole which refines the intrinsics and distortion parameters; 2) RSfM using ground truth refractive parameters and keeping them constant; 3) RSfM using incorrect refractive parameters as initialization, and only refining them during bundle adjustment.
+For the AUV scene, we set the baseline of the initial registered two images as the baseline measured by the navigation data to constrain the true scene scale.
+Nevertheless, the navigation data is not used for RSfM reconstruction.
+The results are presented in Tab. \ref{tab:eval_render}, where RE stands for the reprojection error in pixels. $\Delta \mq R$, $\Delta \mq t$ represent the rotation error in degrees, position errors in $mm$ respectively.
+All error measures are averaged across all images.
+The 3D model error $\Delta d$ is measured as the average closest distance of the reconstructed sparse point cloud to the 3D mesh from which images are rendered in $mm$.
 In addition, Tab. \ref{tab:eval_calib_render} shows the estimated refractive parameters against the ground truth values when refining the parameters in bundle adjustment, where the optimizable parameters are highlighted in \textbf{Bold} text.

 It is evident from Tab. \ref{tab:eval_render} that our proposed RSfM approach consistently yields the best results in terms of the accuracy of both camera poses and the 3D model across various refractive camera configurations.
 However, it is also interesting to note that absorbing refraction in distortion parameters is not necessarily a bad practice in some scenarios.
 For instance, when the flat-port interface is orthogonal, the refraction effects are mostly symmetric, and radial distortion can effectively absorb these effects for reasonable distance ranges.
 Similarly, in the case of a slightly decentered dome-port system where the refraction effects are not pronounced, ignoring refraction can still yield decent results.
 However, when dealing with large datasets, such as in the AUV mapping scenario, the limitations of the UWPinhole approach become apparent.
 As shown in Fig. \ref{fig:rerender_auv} (top), despite achieving a low reprojection error of only 0.277 pixels, the UWPinhole approach leads to a severely distorted reconstruction.
 This occurs even when the interface normal is orthogonal, and the approach fails to produce meaningful results when the normal is tilted.
 In contrast, the proposed RSfM approach can handle various dataset types and camera configurations effectively.